01-edu/public/subjects/bowling_score/README.md

 The methods of `BowlingGame` will be:

-- `roll`: It will take the number of knocked pins and return `Ok(())` if the roll is valid or an `Err(Error::...)` if the roll is invalid.
+- `roll`: It will take the number of pins knocked down and return `Ok(())` if the roll is valid or an `Err(Error::...)` if the roll is invalid.
-- If the pins knocked out are more than the available ones the error will be `NotEnoughPinsLeft`.
+- If more pins than the ones available are knocked down the error will be `NotEnoughPinsLeft`.
 - If the roll happens after the game is complete the error will be `GameComplete`.
 - `score`: It will calculate the score of the player and return `Some(score)` in case of success or `None` if there is still some rolls missing to complete the game.